jstetich/FOCB_WQ/Analysis/Surface_Analysis_Trends.md

 That suggests we might analyze separate seasonal trends.

-# Impact of Unevean Sampling On Chlorophyll Models
+# Impact of Uneven Sampling On Chlorophyll Models

 We focus here on the the impact of whether we look at all chlorophyll data or only data from the three long-term chlorophyll sites.
 We look at